Australian Women's Ice Hockey League: Melbourne Ice

 Melbourne was one of the four founding teams of the AWIHL in 2007.
-Established in 2005 as Melbourne Dragons, in 2010, the team entered into a memorandum of understanding with the Melbourne Ice organisation that runs a men’s program in the Australian Ice Hockey League.
+Established in 2005 as Melbourne Dragons, in 2010, the team entered into a memorandum of understanding with the Melbourne Ice organisation that runs a men's program in the Australian Ice Hockey League.
 The agreement saw the Dragons change their name and branding to match the Melbourne Ice and a sharing of off-ice resources and guidance.
 However, the Dragons organisation retained a lot of self-control and is run as a separate club with their own committee.
-The team are seven-time AWIHL champions and five-time AWIHL premiers.
+The team is nine-time AWIHL champions and five-time AWIHL premiers.

+They are the most successful top-tier ice hockey team in Australia.

 Sydney Sirens

 Sydney was one of the four founding teams of the AWIHL in 2007.
 The Sirens began in Sydney, New South Wales at the Sydney Ice Arena but over the years the team has moved around, playing at Canterbury Olympic Ice Rink, Penrith Ice Palace, Liverpool Catholic Club Ice Rink and Macquarie Ice Rink.
 Between 2011 and 2013 the team became a part of the Newcastle Northstars organisation and relocated to Hunter Ice Skating Stadium and was renamed North Star Sirens.
 When the team returned to Sydney, they reverted to their old name, Sydney Sirens.
-The Sirens are twice AWIHL champions and three-time AWIHL premiers.
+The Sirens are three-time AWIHL champions and three-time AWIHL premiers.

 Perth Inferno

 Perth are the first ever expansion team in the AWIHL history.
 The Perth Inferno officially joined the league in July 2018, becoming the fifth AWIHL team.
-Donning purple and orange, the Inferno began as the Western Australian representative team, they went on to play two exhibition games during the 2017-18 season against the Sydney Sirens before joining the AWIHL regular season in 2018-19.
+Donning purple and orange, the Inferno began as the Western Australian representative team, they went on to play two exhibition games during the 2017–18 season against the Sydney Sirens before joining the AWIHL regular season in 2018–19.